 - Fatigue or exhaustion

 - Social isolation

-While the loss of the limb itself might not shorten your lifespan directly, some of the side effects that come along with an amputated limb (especially for a major lower extremity amputation) might negatively impact a person’s life expectancy.
+While the loss of the limb itself might not shorten your lifespan directly, some of the side effects of an amputated limb (especially for a major lower extremity amputation) might negatively impact a person’s life expectancy.

 The altered cardiorespiratory function that a person experiences following a major limb loss can also contribute to increased mortality.
 This is especially so for older and/or inactive patients.

-To maintain or improve the life expectancy prior to limb amputation, patients should do their best to retain an active, healthy lifestyle.
+To maintain or improve the life expectancy before limb amputation, patients should do their best to maintain an active, healthy lifestyle.

 What Can I Claim as an Amputee?

 Aside from legal compensation for their catastrophic injury, amputees may also be eligible for certain benefits, like disability benefits.
 For someone to obtain Social Security disability benefits in a general sense, they must be considered totally and permanently disabled and prove that their disability prevents them from working or living independently.

 This means the individual possesses a serious medical disorder that prevents them from performing everyday tasks such as working, bathing, cooking, dressing, or cleaning.
 The disability or disorder must be expected to last over a year or inevitably end in death for the individual.

 Amputations, of course, last much longer than a year.
 The permanency of the injury is not an issue.
 It is the severity of the injury that determines whether the person qualifies for these benefits.